oasisprotocol/wallet/README.md

 The repository has two different test strategies:

 - E2E (End-to-end) tests, run with [Cypress](https://www.cypress.io/), located in [cypress/](/cypress).
-These tests require the react app to be started on accessible on port `3000` and the docker-compose stack to be up.
+These tests require the react app to be started to be accessible on port `3000` and the docker-compose stack to be up.
 - Unit & functional tests, run with [Jest](https://github.com/facebook/jest), located throughout the codebase

 To run all tests: